 All kids should be able to follow their dreams and be the best they can be.
 No matter what life throws at them.
 No matter what their ability.

-Each year, thousands of kids who are sick, disadvantaged or have special needs, get support from Variety – the Children’s Charity when they need it most.
+Each year, thousands of kids who are sick, disadvantaged or living with a disability, get support from Variety – the Children’s Charity when they need it most.

-Our mission is to empower Aussie kids who are sick, disadvantaged or have special needs, to live, laugh and learn.
+Our mission is: Empowering Queensland kids who are sick, disadvantaged or living with a disability, to live, laugh, and learn.

 Our vision is for all Aussie kids to attain their full potential regardless of ability or background.

 Eleven men involved in the show business industry meet each week at a social club named “Variety Club”.
 On Christmas Eve, a baby girl is left abandoned on the club’s doorstep at the Sheridan Square Film Theatre in Pittsburgh with a note which reads:

 Please take care of my baby.
 Her name is Catherine.
 I can no longer take care of her.
 I have eight others.
 My husband is out of work.
 She was born on Thanksgiving Day.
 I have always heard of the goodness of showbusiness people and pray to God that you will look after her.
 Signed, a heartbroken mother.”